redux-saga/redux-saga/docs/api/README.md

 Used to implement the buffering strategy for a channel.
 The Buffer interface defines 3 methods: `isEmpty`, `put` and `take`

 - `isEmpty()`: returns true if there are no messages on the buffer.
 A channel calls this method whenever a new taker is registered
 - `put(message)`: used to put new message in the buffer.
-Note the Buffer can chose to not store the message (e.g. a dropping buffer can drop any new message exceeding a given limit)
+Note the Buffer can choose to not store the message (e.g. a dropping buffer can drop any new message exceeding a given limit)
 - `take()` used to retrieve any buffered message.
 Note the behavior of this method has to be consistent with `isEmpty`